 Wild blank Canucks 3-0 to take early series lead, Stalock earns shutout

+Jared Spurgeon scored twice, including an empty-netter, and assisted on Kevin Fiala's goal.
+The Edmontonian became the first Wild defenceman to record a three-point game in the playoffs.

-Minnesota starter Alex Stalock's first career playoff win was a 28-save shutout.
-Eric Staal assisted on a pair of Wild goals.
+Minnesota scored a pair of power-play goals, going 2-for-4 with a man advantage.
+Eric Staal assisted on both of them.

-Minnesota outshot Vancouver 30-27, didn't give up the middle lane to the Canucks and allowed Vancouver few clean entries over the Wild's blue-line.

-The Canucks mustered just four shots on goal in the third period and none on a late power play.
+Outshot 31-28, Vancouver mustered just four shots on Stalock in the third period and none on their lone man advantage of the game with 3:40 to play.

+"We've got to get to the inside and make it hard for their goalie," Canucks defenceman Alex Edler said.
+"Usually in the playoffs, it comes down to special teams and tonight we lost that battle."

 Game 2 of the best-of-five series is Tuesday.

-In the first playoff start of his nine-year career, Vancouver's Jacob Markstrom's stopped 28 shots in the loss.
+In the first playoff start of his nine-year career, Vancouver's Jacob Markstrom stopped 28 shots in the loss.

 Matt Dumba raised his fist on the Wild's bench during both the Canadian and American national anthems Sunday.